 Asian Hair Extensions

 Asian hair, frequently from China, is the least expensive type of human hair extensions.
-Asian hair is readily available, but it is thicker than most other types of hair, which makes it difficult to blend when worn as extensions.
+Asia hair is readily available, but it is thicker than most other types of hair, which makes it difficult to blend when worn as extensions.
 It is often chemically treated in an attempt to make it look thinner.
 As it so thick, it is much stronger than other hair types, and can withstand chemical processes well.
 Most Asian hair extensions are non remy, and have had their cuticle layer removed.
 For this reason, Asian hair extensions often dry out quickly, and can become dull, lifeless and knotty.